brilliantFire/brilliantFire.github.io/_posts/2018-05-21-EDA-gene-expression-data-part-1-multidimensional-scaling.md

 title: Visualizing Gene Expression Profiles with Multidimensional Scaling
 ---

 Hi everyone!
 This is the second installment in my quest to blog my way through a Master's thesis project (Predictive Analytics, Northwestern).
 In the [inaugural post](http://blog.vislaywade.com/allen-dementia-gene-expression-data-load-R/), I loaded and saved the gene expression data for the 377 brain samples in the Allen Institute for Brain Science's [*Aging, Dementia, & TBI Study*](http://aging.brain-map.org/) dataset.
 I've messed around with the data quite a bit since then and it seemed like a good time to share some of the things I've learned so far.
-The ultimate goal of this project is to (somehow) combine this genetic data with other kinds of data available for these samples (neuropathological measurements, demographic information) in models of dementia status.
+Just to remind you: The ultimate goal of this project is to (somehow) combine this gene expression data with other kinds of data available for these samples (neuropathological measurements, demographic information) in models of dementia status ("Dementia" versus "No Dementia").
+Most likely these final models will be linear (AKA logistic regression).

 This is the first of a couple of posts about exploratory analysis of gene expression data, including identifying *differentially expressed genes*.
 In this case, those are genes that are up- or down-regulated in samples from donors with dementia versus without it.
 The expression levels of such genes (or groups/clusters of genes) would be good candidates to include as predictors in the final models.
 Before we get to that, though, I thought I'd try out a way of visualizing high-dimensional data.
 It's an unsupervised learning method called [*multidimensional scaling*](https://en.wikipedia.org/wiki/Multidimensional_scaling) and, as I hope to show you, it produces some interesting results on this data.

 You can find a JupyterLab notebook version of this post [on GitHub](https://github.com/brilliantFire/Allen-aging-dementia-TBI/blob/master/2018-05-21-EDA-gene-expression-data-multidimensional-scaling-part-1.ipynb).

-#### Covered in this post:
+#### Covered here:
 It's a lot...
-1. Loading the [*edgeR*](http://bioconductor.org/packages/release/bioc/html/edgeR.html) and [*limma*](http://bioconductor.org/packages/release/bioc/html/limma.html) libraries from [Bioconductor](http://bioconductor.org/);
+1. Loading the [*edgeR*](http://bioconductor.org/packages/release/bioc/html/edgeR.html) and [*limma*](http://bioconductor.org/packages/release/bioc/html/limma.html) libraries for differential gene expression analysis from [Bioconductor](http://bioconductor.org/);
 2. Final preparations & a brief exploration of the gene-sample matrix of counts;
 3. Getting the dementia status and other info about the sample donors;
 4. Filtering the data to remove non-expressed and minimally-expressed genes;